Navdeep Gill

-Before transitioning into the tech industry, Navdeep conducted research on neural mechanisms of memory and attention at the University of California, San Francisco, focusing on their changes in normal aging and dementia, with an emphasis on therapeutic interventions to mitigate deficits.
-He also studied how the brain perceives depth in 3D space at the Smith-Kettlewell Eye Research Institute, examining the effects of brain injuries on depth perception and eye movement control.
+Before entering the tech industry, Navdeep conducted research in cognitive neuroscience and visual psychophysics.
+At the University of California, San Francisco, he studied neural mechanisms of memory and attention, focusing on how these functions change with aging and dementia.
+At the Smith-Kettlewell Eye Research Institute, he explored how the brain perceives depth in 3D space, with a focus on the effects of brain injuries on visual perception and eye movement control.

 Education